education

 12%.
 That is the automation rate for leading guided tours and interactive learning sessions — the heart of what museum educators do every day.
 A ten-year-old asking "why is that painting so dark?" in the middle of a Caravaggio tour does not need an algorithm.
 They need a human being who can kneel down, make eye contact, and turn that question into a moment of wonder.

 Museum education is one of the most AI-resilient professions in the entire education sector.
-Here is why the numbers back that up.
+Here is why the numbers back that up — and why the educators who understand this are seeing their professional value expand rather than contract.

 Low Risk, High Human Value